-What's New For 2020
+What's New For 2022

 Website - Check out our updated website at www.revenue.alabama.gov for downloadable forms, fill-in-forms, instructions, and the most accurate up-to-date information available.
-Our website also hosts links to PC on-line filing providers supporting the Federal/State electronic filing program.
+Our website also hosts links to PC on-line filling providers supporting the Federal/State electronic filling program.